kroshu/kuka_drivers/doc/wiki/Home.md

  - minor performance increase: unused controllers are not active and therefore do not consume resources
  - unexpected behaviour is not possible: external control will not start on the robot, unless all necessary controllers are successfully activated, while control mode changes (on the robot) are only possible after the controllers for the new control mode are activated.

+The consequence of the lifecycle interface is, that 3 commands are necessary to start external control for all robots:
+ - start the appropriate launch file for your robot with your robot model as parameter (details can be found [here](#detailed-setup-and-startup-instructions))
+ - `ros2 lifecycle set robot_manager configure`
+ - `ros2 lifecycle set robot_manager configure`

 #### Control mode definitions

 #### Supported features